 ShipBob also offers an FBA Prep services for those who already outsource fulfilment to ShipBob, so you can easily transfer your inventory from ShipBob’s fulfilment centres to an FBA facility, making ShipBob your centralised distribution hub.
 Before the orders go out, ShipBob will prep them with the appropriate FBA item labels and packaging.

 If you need any help, ShipBob’s Merchant Care team can offer well-rounded support.
 You can reach out to them through chat, email, or phone to answer your questions or provide help when needed.

 To learn more about ShipBob’s omnichannel fulfilment services, click the button below.

 Below are answers to the most common questions about Amazons cons when it comes to selling.

 Who is Amazon good for?

 Amazon is a good option for sellers of all sizes.
 Merchants who are just starting can build an audience base, accessing Amazon’s massive and established customer base.
 Similarly, more well-known brands may have customers that go to Amazon to search for their product by name, because that’s their preferred sales channel.
-With the option to have Amazon fulfill orders, it’s also an excellent solution for sellers that lack the resources needed to fulfill orders fast and accurately.
-However, 3PL’s like ShipBob offer Fulfillment by Merchant (FBM) services (non-Prime orders), which allows ecommerce businesses to have more control over the fulfillment process.
+With the option to have Amazon fulfil orders, it’s also an excellent solution for sellers that lack the resources needed to fulfil orders fast and accurately.
+However, 3PL’s like ShipBob offer Fulfilment by Merchant (FBM) services (non-Prime orders), which allows ecommerce businesses to have more control over the fulfilment process.